-Acid reflux occurs when there is acid backflow from the stomach into the esophagus.
-This happens when the lower esophageal sphincter (LES) is weakened or damaged.
-Normally the LES should close to prevent food in the stomach from moving up into the esophagus.
+One reason this happens is that the lower esophageal sphincter (LES) is weakened or damaged.
+Normally the LES closes to prevent food in the stomach from moving up into the esophagus.

 The foods you eat affect the amount of acid your stomach produces.
-So eating the right kinds of food is key to controlling acid reflux or gastroesophageal reflux disease (GERD), a severe, chronic form of acid reflux.
+Eating the right kinds of food is key to controlling acid reflux or gastroesophageal reflux disease (GERD), a severe, chronic form of acid reflux.

-Green leafy vegetables, along with other vegetables, are naturally low in fat and sugar and help reduce stomach acid.
-Options include green beans, broccoli, asparagus, cauliflower, lettuce, potatoes, and cucumbers.
+Vegetables are naturally low in fat and sugar, and they help reduce stomach acid.
+Good options include green beans, broccoli, asparagus, cauliflower, leafy greens, potatoes, and cucumbers.

-Lean meats, like grilled, broiled, baked, and poached chicken, turkey, fish, and seafood are low-fat and reduce symptoms of acid reflux.
+Lean meats, such as chicken, turkey, fish, and seafood, are low-fat and reduce symptoms of acid reflux.
+Try them grilled, broiled, baked, or poached.

 6. Egg whites

-Egg whites are an option, but ignore the yolks as they are high in fat and may trigger reflux symptoms.
+Egg whites are a good option.
+Stay away from egg yolks, though, which are high in fat and may trigger reflux symptoms.

 7. Healthy fats